shishir-dm/tht/repo_argo-config/README.md

 This structure is meant for argocd to deploy different helm charts on different cluster environments.
 For example everything under `aws/dev/apps` is meant to deployed on the AWS Dev EKS cluster.

-To configure this ArgoCd also uses an Application and it would look like
+To configure this, ArgoCD also uses an Application itself (known as the [App of Apps pattern](https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/#app-of-apps-pattern)) and it would look like
 ```yaml
 apiVersion: argoproj.io/v1alpha1
 kind: Application